 Some swear by chicken soup, but as this is a meat-free zone, my plant-based tips for keeping away the snot-goblins are as follows:

-These next two are purely anecdotal.
-I know they work for me, and that they will not harm you should you decide to try them too, as indicated.
+These next two are based on empirical evidence solely.
+I know they work for me, and that they will not harm you should you decide to try them (as indicated) too.

 You may have heard that 70-80% of the immune system is in the gut.